 When I started this newsletter, conventional wisdom was that every business should have one.
 A mailing list provides direct communication with people who have explicitly said that they want to hear from you.
 It’s good for business, so they said.
 I don’t know that I’ve ever gotten any website development jobs directly from a newsletter reader but I enjoy writing them (for the most part) and I do get nice feedback from regular readers.
 I also believe that in a world of adtech and social media algorithms, direct communication with your market (in the Cluetrain Manifesto sense) is more important than ever.

-This list is small – 66 subscribers as of this week – and I wouldn’t mind if it grew larger.
-You can help by forwarding this edition to a friend who you think might find it useful.
+This list is small – 68 subscribers as of this week – and I wouldn’t mind if it grew larger.
+You can help by forwarding this link to a friend who you think might find it useful.
 Give them some words of encouragement, as no one is looking to increase the amount of junk mail that they receive.
 Speaking of which, I have to share with you the first paragraph of my favorite cold email from last week, as a striking example of how to do it wrong.

 Punctuation?
 We don’t need no stinking punctuation!